aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/docs/contribution/authoring_eos_cli_config_gen.md

 - Use plural for keys that represent multiple elements (e.g., sample_policies).
 3. **Descriptions:**
 - Only add descriptions to the keys when they provide additional context beyond the key name.
-- Refer Arista docs for description content.
+- Refer Arista documentation for description content.
 - Ensure all descriptions end with punctuation.
 - Highlight the key names in description, like - `<key_name>`.
 4. **Type Conversion:** Add `convert_types: [str]` for `type: int` keys.